 “Anything… pop up a lot?”

 There was a contemplative silence in the van, disturbed only by the dull roar of Lawrence’s snoring.
 Myriad thought the boy had simply drifted off to sleep completely, until— “…Falling.
 Falling and changing.”
 The last word was prolonged by an unfortunately timed yawn.
-It lent William the unintended air of a Hammer horror headliner on very strong medication.
+It lent William the unintended air of a strongly medicated Hammer horror headliner.

 Well, that’s new.